 My first novel The Lock was published in paperback in 2003, the ebook version having reached the finals of the Independent e-Book Awards in Santa Barbara the previous year.
 My second, Invisible, was published by StreetBooks in October 2010 ("...lively wit and acute understanding of the emotional landscape."
 Kate Saunders, The Times).

 I'm a member of the Society of Authors and The Association of Writers and Writing Programs.
 I was chair of Writers in Oxford from 2008-2010 and edited the Oxford Writer from 2002-2004.

 I am Operations Manager at the Taylor Institution Library and the Taylor Bodleian Slavonic and Modern Greek Library and am Librarian and Subject Consultant at the Bodleian Latin American Centre Library.

-I have recently finished editing a full-length life-writing work that was originally entitled Trust: A family story but which is now called I Am the Man Who Lives in a Shoe.
+I have recently finished editing a full-length life-writing work that is entitled Trust: A family story.